 Other tricks include maneuvering for spacing (temporarily assign another arrival to get the airplane to turn a little, then assign back) and one-lap holds (wait until the plane has passed a waypoint, then assign that waypoint again.)

 What are the grey lines?
 The grey lines show the path of the airplane in the next minute, assuming it does not perform any maneuvers.
+This is helpful to figure out whether planes will be appropriately separated when their flight paths intersect.
+Half a minute of distance is a good minimum to aim for, to allow for some slowdowns if the first plane makes less efficient maneuvers.

 How do I separate planes by altitude?
 You do not.
 All planes have the same altitude.